rtrelease/Jetson-Symbolics-Neuromorphics/DoctorAnatomy.md

 My tasks as a neuroscientist building and using AI tools have simply involved accomodation, adaptation, redefinition, and repurposing of new information, familiar real human biological brain functions.

-Thus, a practical major theme of these AI Lab Notes has been addressing some currently perceived shortcomings of DNN-based AI applications, including explainability of inferences, with hybrid neural-symbolic programming.
+Thus, a practical major sub-theme of these AI Lab Notes has been addressing some currently perceived shortcomings of DNN-based AI applications, including explainability of inferences, with hybrid neural-symbolic programming.
 Beyond that, programmatic neuromorphic modeling also studies more functionally rigorous biological *neuronal* network designs, since human brain cognitive mechanisms naturally support thinking with apparently conflicting concepts.

 *In the currently reported study, we investigate the quality of anatomical information contained in and accessed by a major Open Source DNN-based large language model, operating with a web-accessed "chatbot" user interface*.